Research Shows: Dogs Can Understand Words and Emotions

 As the most common type of cat, you’re sure to find one whose personality suits you well.
 They can be a great companion in any home.

-The health of Tabby cats can vary depending on its breed, but most cats can live upward of 15 years.
+The health of Tabby cats can vary depending on their breed, but their average life expectancy can be upward of 15 years.
 The most common health conditions reported by ASPCA Pet Health Insurance pet parents with Tabby cats are hyperthyroidism, vomiting, urinary trouble, upset stomach, and weight loss.